leos/hg-json-hook/README.md

 # Mercurial JSON validation hook

-A simple Mercurial [precommit](http://www.selenic.com/mercurial/hgrc.5.html#hooks) hook script to fix trailing commas in JSON files and to make sure that `json` can load up the file.
+A simple pure python Mercurial [precommit](http://www.selenic.com/mercurial/hgrc.5.html#hooks) hook script to fix trailing commas in JSON files and to make sure that `json` can load up the file.
 It's not a JSON Lint run but generally good enough to find issues.

+There's lots of other options out there, for example: [JSHint](http://www.jshint.com/) but this hook doesn't require Node or anything outside of Python.

 ### Installation
 Clone this repo: `git clone git://github.com/leos/hg-json-hook.git`